 Generally, you need to present your research at a convention in order to be eligible for support.
-Most of our travel support comes through the Graduate Student Travel Fund and various grad student clubs, so join SIN [Students in Neuroscience] to maximize travel support.
+Much of our travel support comes through the Graduate Student Travel Fund and various grad student clubs, so join SIN [Students in Neuroscience] to maximize travel support.
+Research grants to advisors are also a prime source of travel support.